Primary school transport scheme

-With effect from the 2012-2013 school year, eligibility based on the CSR ceases for all new pupils entering primary schools.
+From the 2012-2013 school year, eligibility based on the CSR ceased for all new pupils entering primary schools.
 This may mean that where there is now a school that is nearer than the school of amalgamation, siblings in some families may have school transport eligibility to different schools from the 2012-2013 school year onward.

-The Department of Education and Skills publishes detailed information on the conditions governing the primary school transport scheme (pdf).
+The Department of Education publishes detailed information on the conditions governing the primary school transport scheme (pdf).

 Remote area grants are payable by the Department as a contribution towards private transport arrangements for eligible pupils for whom no transport service is available.
 These grants may also be paid for eligible pupils who live 3.2 km or more from the nearest pick-up point for school transport.

 The scheme is operated by Bus Éireann on behalf of the Department.
-If your child is enrolling in national school for the first time, you can either apply for school transport online or download the form from Bus Éireann's website.
-For the school year 2012-2013, you should apply by Friday, 27 April 2012.
-You will need the roll number of your child’s school (pdf) in order to complete the application.
+If your child is enrolling in national school for the first time, you can apply for school transport online on the Bus Éireann website.

-You should apply in writing directly to the School Transport section of the Department of Education and Skills at the address below.
+You should apply in writing directly to the School Transport section of the Department of Education at the address below.